ao5357/hackdpl/README.md

 # \#hackDPL

-The driving force behind \#hackDPL is to create a mobile app for the Detroit Public Library that fulfill's patrons' information needs.
+The driving force behind \#hackDPL is to create a mobile app for the Detroit Public Library that fulfills patrons' information needs.

 ## Our Vision